-• Distribution and transmission surveys: requesting information on aggregate and new loads.
-From network service providers

-• Media search: augmenting the existing portfolio of users with new users if AEMO is made aware of such users through public sources including media, conferences and industry forums.
+- Distribution and transmission surveys: requesting information on aggregate and new loads. - Media search: augmenting the existing portfolio of LILs with new industrial loads if AEMO is made aware of such users through joint planning with network service providers, public sources including media, conferences and industry forums.

-Collect recent actuals and analyse
+Collect historical data (recent actuals) and analyse

-Updated actual consumption data for each site of the large industrial loads was analysed to:
+Updates to historical consumption data for each LIL were analysed to:

-- Understand consumption trends at the site level. - Prioritise industrial users to improve the effectiveness of the interview process.
+- Understand consumption trends at each site and develop targeted questions (if required). - Prioritise industrial users to improve the effectiveness of the interview process.